Satoru-Shibata-JPN/Kaggle/README.md

     - Issue
       - Exploring Optimization Models
     - Significance
-      - Simulation iterations of the Optimization Model
+      - Simulation iterations of Optimization Model.
     - Purpose
       - Optimize Utility Function by systematizing Multiple Models.
     - Methodology
-      - Applying the Logit Transform to LightGBM
+      - Applying the Logit Transform to LightGBM.
-      - Explore combining with CNN
+      - Explore combining with CNN.
     - Results
-      - Score: 3344.738 (Outside of Medal Zone)
+      - Score: 3344.738 (Outside of Medal Zone).
-      - Code: 15 Points
+      - Code: 15 Points.
     - Considerations
       - This code does LightGBM and CNN at the same time, which was prone to overflow.
       - From now on, I will focus on one Model Optimization.